csc301-2023-winter/3-university-health-network-T/Deliverable-2/Iteration-02-review.md

 * Define clear roles and responsibilities: We have four people to work on the frontend and three people to work on the server and database.
 Clearly define each team member's role and responsibilities so that everyone knows what is expected of them.
 This will help avoid confusion and ensure that tasks are completed on time.
 * Use a version control system: Git can help ensure that changes to the code are tracked, reviewed, and approved by team members before being merged into the main codebase.

- * 2 - 4 important decisions, processes, actions, or anything else that worked well for you, ordered from most to least important.
- * Give a supporting argument about what makes you think that way.
- * Feel free to refer/link to process artifact(s).

 #### Q2.
 What did not work well

 List **process-related** (i.e. team organization and how you work) decisions and actions that did not work well.